wso2/docs-is/en/docs/references/extend/customize-the-authentication-endpoint.md

 Let's see how this can be achieved.

-First, you need to add a registry resource that will contain the redirect URLs of different service providers.
-To do that, follow the below steps:

 1. Start the Identity Server and log in to the Management Console.

 2. On the Management Console, go to **Main > Identity > Service Providers**, and select the